Retire by stateFigures verified May 31, 2026

 Does Tennessee tax retirement income?

-Tennessee has no state income tax, so it does not tax Social Security, pensions, or retirement account withdrawals.
-The state leans on a relatively high sales tax instead.
+No. Tennessee has no state income tax, so your Social Security, pension, and retirement account withdrawals stay untaxed.
+The state leans on a high sales tax instead.

 AARP